jookyboi/rss2webhook/README.md

 in your local environment and you already have MongoDB running, the first condition in ``config/initializers/mongo.rb`` should have you covered.

-If you are deploying to Heroku, you'll need to first sign up for either a [MongoLab](http://addons.heroku.com/mongolab) or [MongoHQ](http://addons.heroku.com/mongohq) account.
+If you are deploying to Heroku, you'll need to sign up for either a [MongoLab](http://addons.heroku.com/mongolab) or [MongoHQ](http://addons.heroku.com/mongohq) account after deploying.
 (I personally use MongoLab as their free plan comes with a generous 240MB of space.)
 In ``mongo.rb``, uncomment one of the 2 configuration lines to work with your MongoDB provider.